 This game changed everything for me when it came to cars.
 My very first racing simulator actually made me think about every turn and what car I had to choose.
 I always played arcade racers before because consoles didn’t really have the power yet for realistic physics and graphics.
 I actually learned some things from this game like how to recognize cars on the street, and basic ways on how cars operate.
-I was sitting in front of my TV at 8 years old tuning my car and adjusting things like camber angle, toe angel, stabilizers, sway bars, and gear ratios like a champ.
+I was sitting in front of my TV at 8 years old tuning my car and adjusting things like camber angle, toe angle, stabilizers, sway bars and gear ratios like a champ.
 I then followed the series all the way to Gran Turismo 5 today and have witnessed one of the greatest evolutions in gaming history.

 I remember the skepticism from PC gamers because of the greatness and expectations from System Shock 2.
 I didn’t have a PC capable of playing any major games throughout my early gaming years.
 My computer didn’t even run Flash very well, so I solely relied on consoles.
 BioShock’s narrative and atmosphere made a huge impact on me and the gaming industry as a whole.
 The first time seeing a Big Daddy and Little Sister was just shocking.
 You felt trapped in this underwater utopia, but you were also memorized by how it could have been accomplished in such an early time period.
 The game just worked so well and felt different from the standard military shooters at the time.
 BioShock 2 was too similar to the first game and just didn’t make the same impact.

-The second game was so much better than the first because it created a whole new world and much more likable character Ezio is one of gaming’s most familiar faces and the game itself was revolutionary for its time.
+The second game was so much better than the first because it created a whole new world and a much more likable character Ezio is one of gaming’s most familiar faces and the game itself was revolutionary for its time.
 A huge open world in a historically accurate Rome, Italy was just unheard of.
 There was so much attention to detail that you had to sit back and just take it all in.
-The characters were likeable, and the story was memorable with a deep and tangled political plot.
-The game was also violent with a fight system never before seen in an action/adventure game.
+The characters were likable, and the story was memorable with a deep and tangled political plot.
+The game was also violent with a fighting system never before seen in an action/adventure game.
 This game was almost perfect in so many ways that the rest of the games have yet to capture.

 6. Syphon Filter